LukeLor/LukeLor/DoorsScripts/Death-Count-Handler/ReadMe.md

+Credits
-##Thanks to RegularVynixu who made the "Custom Doors Achievement" script, which I used as the base to make this!
+Thanks to RegularVynixu who made the "Custom Doors Achievement" script, which I used as the base to make this!

-##Here's how to use it:
+Here's how to use it:

-###You'd first:
+You'd first:
 ```lua
 local DeathManager = loadstring(game:HttpGet("https://raw.githubusercontent.com/LukeLor/LukeLor/refs/heads/main/DoorsScripts/Death-Count-Handler/Main.luau"))()
 ```
-###then if you want to set up a death count tracker, then use:
+then if you want to set up a death count tracker, then use:
 ```lua
 DeathManager:SetupDeaths({
 Identifier = "YOUR_DEATH_IDENTIFIER"
 })
 ```

-###next, if you want to update it, use:
+next, if you want to update it, use:
 ```lua
 DeathManager:UpdateDeaths({
 Identifier = "YOUR_DEATH_IDENTIFIER"